Need to talk? Call 1800 882 436.

 Poisoning

-Children are naturally curious and don’t understand that poisons and chemicals could harm them.
+Children are naturally curious and don't understand that poisons and chemicals could harm them.
+Many products in the home can cause harm to your child.

-• Use child resistant locks on cupboards.
+• use child resistant locks on cupboards

 Read more about medicine and poison safety in the home.